City

 Do you need a car in Las Vegas, NV?

-Having a car in Las Vegas, NV, can make getting to work easier and more convenient.
-The city's public transportation is available, but it may not cover all areas, especially for those who work in different parts of the city.
+Having a car in Las Vegas, NV, can make getting to work easier and faster.
+Public transportation exists, but it may not cover all areas or run as frequently as some might like.

 What is the job market like in Las Vegas, NV?